 A quote I love that nailed the experience was “Venice is like eating an entire box of chocolate liqueurs in one go.” and boy, was I love drunk.
-I’m glad Emanuel was there to enhance the whole trip cause I’m not even kidding, I’m not sure it would’ve been the same if I went with a couple of girlfriends or “homies” cause that city reeks L O V E. Everywhere we went they were constant serenades, kissing couples, and roses handed out on the streets.
+I’m not sure it would’ve been the same if I went with a couple of girlfriends or “homies” cause that city reeks L O V E. Everywhere we went they were constant serenades, lovey dicey couples, and roses handed out on the streets.
 It really is nothing but a city of romance.
 Keep scrolling to see a summary of what my 2-day trip looked like, a few photo highlights and travel tips if you ever want to plan a trip to Venice!

 Venice Travel Diary:

-Emanuel and I were already in Italy by the time we took off to Venice.
-We were in Rome so we took a train to Venice that cost us $50.
+We were already in Rome so the best way to get to Venice was through train that cost us $50.
 The trip took around 3 hours and 40 minutes which was a great way to get some downtime.
 We spent a whole week of travelling between Madrid, Barcelona and Rome.
 It was an intense couple of days and our body gave in so we were pretty sick by the time we were getting into Venice.

-Tip: Stock up on loads of Vitamin C and make sure you have an emergency medical kit full of meds that can help with all sorts of diseases during your trip.
-Amazon sells a few but it’s always better to make your own.
+Tip: Stock up on loads of Vitamin C and make sure you have an emergency medical kit full of meds that can boost your immunity during your trip.

-We were in Venice around the end of March and the weather at that time was cool, but it got especially cold in the night-time.
+Venice in March was cool, but it got especially cold in the night-time.
 Low’s were around 9 degrees Celsius (47 Fahrenheit) and high’s were 21 degrees Celsius (71 Fahrenheit).
 I would recommend carrying a warm jacket and scarf with you while exploring, cause it got really chilly once the sun went down.

 Venice is a small compact island so the accommodation options can get quite pricey.
-Emanuel and I opted to stay outside the main island, approx. 20 minutes away in a charming Air BnB apartment.
+For that reason, we opted to stay outside the main island, approx. 20 minutes away in a charming Air BnB apartment.
 In hindsight, It did save as some money but, it’s always better to be as close to the heart of the city as possible.
 It would’ve saved as the time and hassle of trying to find our way back to our accommodation, especially as newbies to European transportation.

-In Venice, the main means of transportation was walking!
+In Venice, the main means of transportation is walking!
 Venice is gorgeous and there’s so much to absorb, so the strolls were the best part about the experience.
-There’s also the famous, (but overpriced) gondola rides, and water taxis to get you around the island.
+There’s also the famous gondola rides and water taxis to get you around the island.

-One thing I didn’t know about Venice was that they’re other surrounding Islands that were just a water bus away.
-We took a 45-minute water bus to Lido Island to explore a different part of the area.
+One thing I didn’t know about Venice was that they’re other surrounding islands that were just a water bus away.
+We took a 45-minute water bus to Lido Island to explore a different parts of the area.
 The ride was an unexpected adventure on its own, but what attracted us to Lido was the beach!
 (Silly to think that we could go to the beach in 9-degree weather, but hey, we tried!)
 Lido island was contemporary and had more of a modern feel compared to Venice.
-The island had cars in it, which is pretty odd for the Venitian surrounding areas.
-The island was also populated with a bunch of dog walkers and fitness enthusiasts.
-Think – if California met Venice.
+The island was filled with side parked cars, dog walkers and fitness enthusiasts.
+Think if California met Venice.

 Having foodie adventures was my main agenda, especially after the amazing experience we had in Rome.
 The good thing about Venice is that most of the tourist sights are free, so we’d go on a walking tour and stop by recommended restaurants on the way.
 As expected, we hunted for nothing but Italian food so talk about pasta, gelato and red wine galore!

 We went to several Gelato vendors which were all amazing, but this one specific restaurant called GROM had hands down THE BEST Gelato EVER.
-It was shocking.
 We discovered them on Foursquare, and they had a whopping 5-star rating with thousands of reviewers!
-It’s safe to say that I may have had a little over 6 gelatos in a day, but hey!
-No regrets here!
-Of course, we also had a bunch of pasta dishes paired with Italian wine.
+Safe to say it was acceptable to have over 6 gelatos in one day. 🙂 Of course, we also had a bunch of pasta dishes paired with Italian wine.
 I even took a stab and tried some squid ink pasta too.
-(It wasn’t a cup of tea, but still worth the try)
+(Not my cup of tea, but still worth the try)

 Venice is an expensive city but don’t let that discourage you from planning a trip.
 We planned the trip with a moderate budget and we were still able to experience the beauty of the city, especially because most of the tourist attractions are free.
 Eating at restaurants was one of the most expensive costs as most of the meals ranged from $20+.
-The best way to lower your spending is to get a place with a kitchen and prepare some of your meals, although the Gelato was one of the budget-friendly eats, so eat away!
+The best way to lower your spending is to get a place with a kitchen and prepare a heavy breakfast so you can eat away later.
+Gelato was one of the budget-friendly eats, so eat away!